matheusfrancisco/issue-protoc-protojure-grpc/backend/README.md

     :output new-AuthResponse}])

 ```
-and when we comment and generated without java_options the rpc-metadata is.
+and when we comment and generated without java_package the rpc-metadata is.
 That's means is the same pkg that was
 invoked by golang client.
 `service.example.client/Authenticate`